 Virus structure and cell entry

-Virus particles are carriers of genetic material from one cell to another.
-The key structural distinction is between viruses that have lipid-bilayer membranes and those that lack them --"enveloped" and "non-enveloped", respectively.
+Virus particles carry genetic material from one cell to another.
+The key structural distinction is between viruses that have lipid-bilayer membranes and those that lack them –“enveloped” and “non-enveloped”, respectively.
 These differences reflect different mechanisms of cell entry and different pathways of assembly and maturation.
 Enveloped viruses enter by membrane fusion, either from an internal compartment following an endocytic step, or at the cell surface.
-Non-enveloped viruses require some form of membrane "perforation".
+Non-enveloped viruses require some form of membrane “perforation”.
 For these viruses to penetrate a cell, a large macromolecular complex (either a subviral particle or just the viral genome) must cross a cellular membrane to access the cytosol, and some mode of local membrane disruption must accompany the translocation.
+We study the mechanisms of membrane fusion and perforation, directing our attention currently to flaviviruses (especially dengue and West Nile viruses) and double-strand RNA viruses (rotavirus, in particular).

 Viral membrane fusion

 Membrane fusion is thermodynamically favorable, but it generally presents a high kinetic barrier.
-Fusion proteins lower this barrier and thus are catalysts for the merger of two bilayers -- "suicide" catalysts in the case of viral fusion proteins.
-Sensitive measurements of fusion kinetics, like careful analysis of enzyme kinetics, can yield information about mechanism, by examining effects of directed mutations on rates, cooperativity, on so forth.
-We have devised a single-virus-particle fusion assay to study fusion in this way.
-For influenza virus, we have shown that fusion requires engagement with the target bilayer of fusion peptides from 3 or 4 neighboring HA trimers and that a relatively long-lived extended intermediate is a fundamental aspect of the fusion mechanism and a potential target of small-molecule inhibitors.
-We are extending this kind of analysis to flaviviruses -- in particular, to West Nile and dengue viruses.
+Fusion proteins lower this barrier and thus are catalysts for the merger of two bilayers — “suicide” catalysts in the case of viral fusion proteins.
+Sensitive measurements of fusion kinetics, like careful analysis of enzyme kinetics, can yield information about mechanism, by examining effects of directed mutations on rates, cooperativity, and so forth.
+We have devised a single-virus-particle fusion assay to study fusion in this way and applied it to influenza virus (Floyd et al, 2008; Ivanovic et al, 2013 and 2015) and to West Nile and dengue viruses (Chao et al, 2014 and 2018).
+Our on-going work is an effort to link cryo-EM structures of flavivirus envelope protein membrane-interacting regions with steps in the fusion pathway and ultimately to understand more thoroughly the mechanism of fusion inhibition by small-molecule inhibitors (Schmidt et al, 2012; Chao et al, 2018).